-The Department has partnered with non-profit and for-profit developers to preserve existing and offer new affordable housing opportunities to those residents unable to meet the current cost demands of the District's escalating real estate market.
+The Department has partnered with non-profit and for-profit developers to preserve existing and offer new affordable housing opportunities to those residents struggling to keep up with the District's escalating housing costs.
 The Department offers programs that help first-time homebuyers purchase homes and assist current homeowners with home repairs.
 In addition, the District provides funding for housing counseling services to assist residents in moving towards home ownership and self-sufficiency.
-The District also funds commercial and economic development initiatives that help revitalize our communities and provide employment opportunities to unemployed and underemployed residents.
+The District also funds commercial and economic development initiatives that help revitalize communities and provide employment opportunities to unemployed and underemployed residents.
 DHCD makes special needs housing, preservation of affordable units with expiring Low Income Housing Tax Credit use agreements, and retention of Section 8 rental properties a specific funding priority when issuing Requests for Proposals.